cary-ilm/openexr/docs/ReadingAndWritingImageFiles.rst

 The text assumes that the reader is familiar with OpenEXR terms like “channel”, “attribute”, “data window” or “deep data”.
-For an explanation of those terms see the *Technical Introduction to OpenEXR* document.
+For an explanation of those terms see the _`Technical Introduction to OpenEXR` document.

-The OpenEXR source distribution contains a subdirectory, IlmImfExamples, with most of the code examples below.
+The OpenEXR source distribution contains a subdirectory, OpenEXRExamples, with most of the code examples below.
 A Makefile is also provided, so that the examples can easily be compiled and run.

-A description of the file structure and format is provided in *OpenEXR File Layout*.
+A description of the file structure and format is provided in _`OpenEXR File Layout`.

 Scan Line Based and Tiled OpenEXR files
 =======================================